arclab-hku/ICRA2021tracking/README.md

 ### For Pytorch version

+### PS: I forgot the yolo featuremap contains the letterbox, which cause a localization drift and feature extration failure.
+I am sorry for the user who tried the demo and find the results might be frastrating.

 Make sure you have successfully installed the pytorch on your ubuntu,

 run the following script to install all necessary packages: